-The authority to administer the Student Code of Conduct and its conduct system is delegated to the Vice President for Student Affairs and Enrollment Management.
+The authority to administer the Student Code of Conduct and its conduct system is delegated to the Vice President for Enrollment Management and Student Experience and by the President.
+The Vice President for Enrollment Management and Student Experience has the authority to delegate the administration of the Code to a Director of Student Conduct and Community Standards, or any other individual, board or body as deemed necessary.
 The Conduct Board adjudicates disputes over complaints of violations of these rules and regulations.